How to Get Credit for Direct Payments of Family Support in Arizona

 For example, Arizona recognizes a former spouse may waive payment of, among other things, spousal maintenance payments.

-In this case, Mr. Schulz would have to prove by clear and convincing evidence that Ms. Schulz voluntarily and intentionally abandoned her claim for unpaid alimony.
+In this case, Mr. Schultz would have to prove by clear and convincing evidence that Ms. Schultz voluntarily and intentionally abandoned her claim for unpaid alimony.

 In this case, Mr. Schulz had proof of all the checks he paid to Ms. Schulz and she accepted each of those payments without ever objecting to the direct payments.

-The Court of Appeals agreed with the trial judge’s conclusion that Ms. Schulz waived her claims for unpaid spousal maintenance associated with the direct payments.
+The Court of Appeals agreed with the trial judge’s conclusion that Ms. Schultz waived her claims for unpaid spousal maintenance associated with the direct payments.